Tools & Materials: Foundation for Violin Set up: Level 2

 · Strings: decide if you want new strings (whichever make/model you choose), and if so, have them ready

-· Sound Post setter, gauge, retriever, etc. if the sound post falls and you want to reset it
+· Sound Post setter, gauge, retriever, etc. if sound post falls and you want to reset it

 · Peg bushings; available from suppliers (have at least 4 available)